CZ-NIC/fred-docs/EPPReference/CommandStructure/Transfer/TransferKeyset.rst

 Transfer keyset
 ================

-A keyset transfer command is used to take over the management of a keyset.
+A keyset transfer :ref:`command <struct-command>` is used to take over sponsorship of a keyset.
 A transfer password must be provided for authorization.
 It can be the transfer password of:

 * the keyset, or
 * a technical contact of the keyset.

+A new password is generated for the keyset by the server after a successful transfer.

-A keyset transfer command is a ``transfer`` element in the ``keyset`` namespace (``http://www.nic.cz/xml/epp/keyset-1.3``).
+The keyset transfer command is a ``transfer`` element in the ``keyset`` namespace (``http://www.nic.cz/xml/epp/keyset-1.3``).

+The command must be contained in the ``<transfer>`` command class.
+The command class must specify the request operation (``@op = 'request'``).

 .. index:: Ⓔtransfer, Ⓔid, ⒺauthInfo

 Command element structure
 -------------------------

-The command class must specify the request operation (``@op = 'request'``).

-The ``<keyset:transfer>`` element must declare the ``keyset`` namespace and schema and it must contain the following child elements:
+The ``<keyset:transfer>`` element must declare the ``keyset`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<keyset:id>`` **(1)** – the keyset handle as :term:`fredcom:objIDType`,
 * ``<keyset:authInfo>`` **(1)**  – the transfer password as :term:`fredcom:authInfoType`.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"